-3 A notched box-whisker plot shows the entire distribution of concentrations for each year.
+7 A notched box-whisker plot shows the entire distribution of concentrations for each year.
 In box-whisker plots, each box shows the 25th, 50th (median), and 75th percentiles.
 The boxes are notched (narrowed) at the median and return to full width at the 95% lower and upper confidence interval values.
 These plots indicate that we are 95% confident that the median falls within the notch.
 If the 95% confidence interval is beyond the 25th or 75th percentile, then the notches extend beyond the box (hence a "folded" appearance).

-Figure 5-3.
-Notched box plot of six-year hourly average PM{10} concentrations for northerly ("From Landfill") and southerly ("From SoCAB") wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill (Sunshine Berm Site [SBS], pink box) and Community (Van Gogh School [VGS], turquoise box) monitor sites.
-Outliers over 200 μ g/m3 are not displayed in the box plot.
+Figure 6-6.
+Notched box plot of seven-year hourly average PM10 concentrations for northerly ("From Landfill") and southerly ("From SoCAB") wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill (Sunshine Berm Site [SBS], pink box) and Community (Van Gogh School [VGS], turquoise box) monitor sites.
+Outliers over 200 μg/m3 are not displayed.

-5.4 BC Concentrations
+6.5 BC Concentrations

-Figure 5-4 summarizes the six-year hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.
+Figure 6-7 summarizes the seven-year hourly average BC concentrations for the northerly and southerly wind sectors during working and non-working days and during working and non-working hours within those days in a notched box-whisker plot.

-The following general conclusions are based on the median values presented in Figure 5-4.
-These conclusions are similar to those reached in the Fifth Annual Report, as are the proportions cited in the following bullets:
+The following general conclusions are based on the median values presented in Figure 6-7.
+These conclusions are similar to those reached in the Sixth Annual Report, as are the proportions cited in the following bullets:

-- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure similar median BC concentrations. - When the wind is from the SoCAB, the Community monitor measures roughly five times the median concentration of BC as when the wind is from the landfill. - When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself. - During the lowest activity levels (non-working days, lower panel): - Median ambient concentrations of BC are lower on non-working days in all categories, but the extent of the decrease is influenced by wind direction.
-The proportional decrease in BC concentrations on non-working days was larger than the decrease observed for PM10.
-Compared to working days, BC concentrations on non-working days decreased by a factor of 2 (Community site) to 4 (Landfill site) when winds were from the landfill, and by a factor of 1 when winds were from the SoCAB.
-On working days, diesel powered vehicles (trucks and earth moving equipment) operating at the landfill increase the ambient concentrations of DPM, as determined by the BC measurements.
+- During the highest activity levels (working hours on working days, panel (a)): - When the wind is from the SoCAB, the Landfill and Community monitors measure similar median BC concentrations. - When the wind is from the SoCAB, the Community monitor measures roughly five times the median concentration of BC as when the wind is from the landfill. - When wind is from the landfill, the Community BC levels are about one-half of the BC levels measured at the landfill itself. - During the lowest activity levels (non-working days, panels (c) and (d)): - Median ambient concentrations of BC are lower on non-working days in all categories, but the extent of the decrease is influenced by wind direction.
+The proportional decrease in concentrations on non-working days was larger for BC than for PM10.
+Compared to working days, BC concentrations on non-working days decreased by a factor of 2 (Community site) to 4 (Landfill site) when winds were from the landfill, and were about the same when winds were from the SoCAB.
+On working days, diesel-powered vehicles (trucks and earth moving equipment) operating at the landfill increase the ambient concentrations of DPM, as determined by the BC measurements.
 However, the large metropolitan area of the SoCAB remains the dominant source of DPM.

-Figure 5-4.
-Notched box plot of six-year hourly average BC concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill (SBS, pink box) and Community (VGS, turquoise box) monitor sites.
-Outliers over $2 \mu g/m^3$ are not displayed in the box plot.
+Figure 6-7.
+Notched box plot of seven-year hourly average BC concentrations for northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days for the Landfill (SBS, pink box) and Community (VGS, turquoise box) monitor sites.
+Outliers over 2 μg/m3 are not displayed.

-6. Quantitative Estimates of Landfill Impacts on Ambient Concentrations of PM10 and BC
+7. Quantitative Estimates of Landfill Impacts on Ambient Concentrations of PM10 and BC